The stars seem to be aligning finally for hydrogen.

-Global conditions to harness the potential of hydrogen to fuel the developing clean energy transformation—particularly technology innovation, political investment and growing acceptance that climate change is a reality—finally appear to be lining up.
-While reports have noted hydrogen eyed as a fossil fuel replacement as far back as Jules Verne’s 1875 novel “The Mysterious Island,” with costs high and changemaking slow, it never captured the market many hoped for.
+Hydrogen has been eyed as a fossil fuel replacement as far back as Jules Verne’s 1875 novel “The Mysterious Island,” but with costs high and changemaking slow, it never captured the commitment many hoped for.

-With economies hit by COVID-19 eyeing a catalyst for recovery—plus an energy marketplace that is shifting from carbon-emitting fuels to renewable sources—prospects are ramping up for green hydrogen use in power generation and other critical arenas.
+Now as economies hit by COVID-19 eye a catalyst for recovery—plus an energy marketplace fast shifting from carbon-emitting fuels to renewable sources—prospects are ramping up that even green hydrogen has a place in power generation and other critical arenas.

 “In the past 12 months, we’ve seen the world embrace decarbonization in a dramatic way, and we’re going through a rapid period of change,” says Paul Browning, CEO of Mitsubishi Power Americas.